manshi137/manshi137/README.md

-- I'm a fourth-year undergraduate at IIT Delhi, India
+- I'm a final-year undergraduate at IIT Delhi, India
-- I'm majoring in Computer Science and Engineering
+- I'm pursuing a Dual Degree (B.Tech + M.Tech) in Computer Science and Engineering

 <!---
 manshi137/manshi137 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.